tahamir79/tahamir79.github.io/README.md

 -->
 ## Work Experience:

-## Office of the Senior Vice President for Finance and Administration - University of Oregon
+## Office of the Vice President for Finance and Administration - University of Oregon
 **_Finance and Admin.
 Intern_**

 *Sep 2021 – May 2022*